rtCamp/snapwp/.changeset/cold-cows-joke.md

 "@snapwp/core": patch
 ---

-feat: use SITE_URL for GraphQL endpoint instead of HOME_URL
+fix: use NEXT_PUBLIC_SITE_URL for GraphQL endpoint when available.